minprog/app-studio/40 Projects/40 To-Do List/10 Assignment.md

 - To-do items should be displayed in the list view as custom views.
 Design these to be able to display an item text as well as a check mark.

+- Allow marking of items as done by responding to a simple tap on the item itself.

 - Allow deletion of items through a "long click" (pressing and holding on an item).
 Use the `setOnItemLongClickListener` method of your list.
 However, do not use anonymous listeners!

 ## Tips (iOS)